There is no sex in the USSR: Historical notes

-American ethnographer Kristen Ghodsee said that the sexual life of women under Socialism was, in fact, richer than under Capitalism thanks to the greater economic independence.
+American ethnographer Kristen Ghodsee said that the sexual life of women under socialism was, in fact, richer than under capitalism thanks to the greater economic independence.

-The tele-bridge incident was used by the Polish linguist Anna Wierzbicka as an example of the fact that even though sex as a phenomenon is "a given of human life", a word meaning sex does not exist in most languages of the world as it does in English, and when it does exist, it is often a loanword from English.
+The "tele-bridge" incident was used by the Polish linguist Anna Wierzbicka as an example of the fact that even though sex as a phenomenon is "a given of human life", a word meaning sex does not exist in most languages of the world as it does in English, and when it does exist, it is often a loanword from English.

-Ivanova herself later immigrated to Germany.